Knowing how to clean your air ducts can save you a lot of money, since the professional duct cleaners charge a small fortune to do it.

-Ever since the day I dropped an earring down a floor register and opened it to find a massive spiderweb occupied by an equally massive spider, I’ve made a point to clean my air ducts thoroughly once a year, and less thoroughly once a month.
-Seriously, that spider looked like something that had crawled out of my nightmares.
-Cleaning my ducts regularly lets me sleep at night.
+Ever since the day I dropped an earring down a floor register and opened it to find a massive spiderweb occupied by an equally massive spider, I’ve made a point to clean my air ducts regularly.
+It lets me sleep at night.

-And, regardless of what the EPA says, I always notice less dust settling on my furniture in the days after I’ve done such a cleaning.
+Also, I always notice less dust settling on my furniture after I’ve done such a cleaning.

 Fortunately, cleaning your air ducts isn’t that difficult to do if you use the right tools and make a point of following directions.
 No, you won’t get as deeply into your duct system as a commercial company will.
 That’s fine: most of the debris in your ducts gathers toward the registers, anyway, and you can reach those spots on your own.